jphall663/gai_risk_management/README.md

 be accompanied by red-teaming for medium risk systems or applications and field testing for high risk systems or applications.

-## D: Selected adversarial prompting strategies and attacks.
+## D: Selected Adversarial Prompting Strategies and Attacks

 <table style="width:95%;">
 <caption>Table D: Selected adversarial prompting strategies and attacks.</caption>